LRT Line 1 (Metro Manila): Station layout and accessibility

 Most stations are composed of only one level, accessible from the street below by stairway, containing the station's concourse and platform areas separated by fare gates.
 Some stations tend to have a concourse level below the platforms.
 The single-level stations of Line 1, however, was not built with accessibility in mind, due to the lack of barrier-free facilities such as escalators and elevators.
+Both the lack of air-conditioning and escalators in particular were intentionally not included in the original stations and trains to reduce construction and maintenance costs as part of efforts to keep the system inexpensive.

 Some stations are connected at concourse level to nearby buildings, such as shopping malls, for easier accessibility.
 Some trains have spaces for passengers using wheelchairs.
 Newer stations are barrier-free and have a separate level for the platform and concourse.
 The stations built for the Cavite extension also include amenities such as first aid rooms and lactation rooms, as well as platform displays.

 All Line 1 stations have public restrooms.
 Older and smaller stations only have single-occupancy restrooms while newer stations have segregated restrooms as well as restrooms for persons with disability.

 Folding bicycles are allowed to be brought into trains provided that they do not exceed the LRTA's baggage size limitations of 2 by 2 ft.
 The last cars of each train are also designated as "green zones", where folding bicycle users can ride with their bikes.

 All stations have side platforms except for Baclaran, which has one side and one island platform.
 Due to the high patronage of the line, part of the platform corresponding to the front car of the train is cordoned off for the use of women, children, elderly and passengers with special needs and/or disabilities.